hantsy/spring6-sandbox/docs/rest-client.md

 `RestClient` can be used to interact with remote 3rd party HTTP APIs, and also can be used for lightweight service-to-service communication in a Microservice architecture.

-To demonstrate the usage of `RestClient`, assume a collection of RESTful APIs served at *http://localhost:8080*.
+To demonstrate the usage of `RestClient`, let's assume a collection of RESTful APIs served at *http://localhost:8080* that provide the following functionalities.

 * `GET /posts` - Get all posts
 * `POST /posts` - Create a new post, return a 201 status, and set the new URI in the `Location` header